 These are great questions to ask.
 And, as usual with anything car seat related, the trusted information is hard to find.
 So, we at Safe in the Seat are here again to give you all the deets on moving to the front seat.
 Here’s when your child can safely move up:

 The National Safety Council states kids should ride in a booster until they’re at least 9 years old and at least 4 feet 9 inches tall and 80 lbs.
+The American Academy of Pediatrics (AAP) goes even further to recommend that all children under 13 years of age should ride in the back of the vehicle.
 But, just like the weight and height limits on a car seat, there’s a little more to it than just the numbers.

 Your child must be able to put their back and bum flush against the back of the vehicle seat.
-Not only must they be able to do this, they also need to be comfortable doing it for a long period of time.
-(Like, the entire car ride.)
+Not only must they be able to do this, but they also need to be comfortable doing it for a long period of time.
+(Like the entire car ride.)

 While your child’s back is against the seat, can they bend their knees at the edge of the seat and rest their feet flat on the floor?
 Your kid’s legs must be able to hang perpendicular over the seat without having to slouch or stretch.
 So those legs need to be long enough for steps one and two to happen together!